How To Argue About Parenting Differences And Not Lose Your Minds In The Process

-Every couple has parenting disagreements.
+Every couple goes to the mat about parenting issues.
 The key is learning how to make them as productive as possible — and picking your battles.

 Parenting forces you to make a lot of decisions.
 Big ones.
 Small ones.
-Small ones that feel enormous.
-You and your partner do your best to make level-headed choices but you argue about certain topics.
+Small ones that feel big.
+You and your partner do your best to make level-headed choices but you argue about certain topics because of course you do.
 Like how much screen time is acceptable or whether time-outs are a proper form of discipline.

 Raising kids is hard and disagreements are natural.
 But this still bugs you because at one time you were both in sync about how’d you parent.
 You’d always listen patiently.
 You’d fully explain your reasoning, and you would never, ever, ever yell.
 Right?